About Grainger County

 Sheriff & Law Enforcement

-The Grainger County Sheriff's Office is responsible for law enforcement across the county, particularly in the unincorporated areas.
-It oversees the county jail, manages patrol operations, processes arrests, and maintains criminal records.
-The office is committed to community policing and offers various programs aimed at crime prevention and public safety.
-Notable divisions include the patrol division, criminal investigations, and a dedicated narcotics unit that addresses drug-related issues in the county.
+Grainger County Sheriff's Office is responsible for law enforcement across Grainger County, particularly in the unincorporated areas.
+It oversees Grainger County jail, manages patrol operations, processes arrests, and maintains criminal records.
+The office is committed to community policing and offers various programs meant to crime prevention and public safety.
+Notable divisions include the patrol division, criminal investigations, and a dedicated narcotics unit that addresses drug-related issues in Grainger County.

 Police Departments

-Law enforcement in Grainger County is primarily provided by the Grainger County Sheriff's Office and municipal police departments in cities like Bean Station and Blaine.
+Law enforcement in Grainger County is primarily provided by Grainger County Sheriff's Office and municipal police departments in cities like Bean Station and Blaine.
 The Bean Station Police Department and Blaine Police Department handle law enforcement within their respective city limits, focusing on local ordinances and community safety.
-These agencies work in coordination with the sheriff's office on major crimes and emergencies, ensuring comprehensive coverage across the county.
+These agencies work in coordination with the sheriff's office on major crimes and emergencies, making sure of full coverage across Grainger County.

 Law Enforcement & Arrests

-Law enforcement in Grainger County is primarily provided by the Grainger County Sheriff's Office, headquartered at 1465 Rutledge Pike, Rutledge, TN 37861, with a main phone number of (865) 828-3613.
-The Sheriff's Office maintains law and order throughout the county's unincorporated areas and operates the Grainger County Jail, which houses inmates awaiting trial and those serving misdemeanor sentences.
+Law enforcement in Grainger County is primarily provided by Grainger County Sheriff's Office, headquartered at 1465 Rutledge Pike, Rutledge, TN 37861, with a main phone number of.

 • Requests should be as specific as possible, including names, dates, and case numbers if known.